section-engineering-education/engineering-education/articles/react-and-django-rest-framework/index.md

   - url: /engineering-education/react-and-django-rest-framework/hero.jpg
     alt: React Progressive Web Application example Image
 ---
-In this article, we build a Todo application using React and Django.
+In this tutorial, we will build a Todo application using React and Django.
 [React](https://reactjs.org/) is a JavaScript framework for building painless interactive UIs.
 [Django](https://www.djangoproject.com/) is a powerful web framework that is used to develop web applications.
 It is well termed as the web framework for perfectionists with deadlines.
 <!--more-->
 We are going to create an application that consumes [React](https://reactjs.org/) for the user interface and [Django](https://www.djangoproject.com/) for the API of our application using Django REST framework(DRF).

 ### Prerequisites
 Basic knowledge of `React`, `Python(Django)` is required but I'll be able to try and boil things down as possible.

 You can check out these articles to get started with React and Python: